ungoogled-software/ungoogled-chromium/docs/building.md

 * Xcode 8-9
 * Homebrew
 * Perl (for creating a `.dmg` package)
-* Python 2, specifically 2.7.13 or newer
+* Python 2, specifically 2.7.13 or newer, as `python` in PATH
+* Python 3.5 or newer as `python3` in PATH

 ### Setting up the build environment

 1. Install Ninja via Homebrew: `brew install ninja`
 2. Install GNU coreutils (for `greadlink` in packaging script): `brew install coreutils`

+TODO: Document installing Perl, Python 2, and Python 3 (via Homebrew?)

 ### Building